-The footage entitled collateral murder was an overnight sensation and has received over 10 million hits via Youtube alone.
-Inscribed with the George Orwell dictum “political language is designed to make lies sound truthful and murder respectable, and give the appearance of solidity to pure wind”, it immediately put the Pentagon on the back foot who launched a massive investigation to find the source of the leak while condemning Wikileaks in awkward language that tried to convey the heinousness of the crime while also reassuring it had no discernable impact.
+The footage entitled collateral murder was an overnight sensation and has received over 10 million hits on Youtube.
+Inscribed with the George Orwell dictum “political language is designed to make lies sound truthful and murder respectable, and give the appearance of solidity to pure wind”, it put the Pentagon on the back foot.
+They launched a massive investigation to find the source of the leak while condemning Wikileaks in awkward language that tried to convey the heinousness of the crime while also reassuring it had no discernable impact.

-Meanwhile the US, its allies and sympathetic non-state actors has taken elaborate steps to try to take Wikileaks off the air.
-There have been denial of service attacks which forced Wikileaks to change its address.
-In reply, companies such as Paypal and Amazon have themselves been victim of hacking attacks in retaliation for suspending micropayments to the organisation.
-Yet Wikileaks has survived with multiple mirror sites and a grassroots campaign that has struck a chord with people across the world concerned about freedom of information.
+Meanwhile the US, its allies and sympathetic non-state actors have taken elaborate steps to try to take Wikileaks off the air, including denial of service attacks which forced Wikileaks to change its address.
+Companies such as Paypal and Amazon have themselves been victim of hacking attacks in retaliation for suspending micropayments to the organisation.
+Wikileaks has survived with multiple mirror sites and a grassroots campaign that struck a chord with people across the world concerned about freedom of information.

-Most importantly of all he has spawned a host of imitators that will ensure the work lives on even if Assange is incarcerated or worse.
+Most crucially he has spawned a host of imitators that will ensure the work lives on even if Assange is incarcerated.
 Copycat sites such as Indolinks (Indonesia), BrusselsLeaks (EU) and Balkanleaks (old Yugoslavia) have sprung up using modern technology to give muscle to the ancient grievance of the beans spiller.
 The biggest rival site Openleaks want to be exactly the same as Wikileaks but without “Assange’s autocratic behaviour, and [they] believe the rival site will be more democratically governed.”
 They make not like Assange personally but there is no better example that imitation is the sincerest form of flattery.